TartanLlama/tartanllama.github.io/_posts/2017-04-24-writing-a-linux-debugger-source-signal.md

 ### Testing it out

-Now you should be able to set a breakoint at some address, run the program and see the source code printed out with the currently executing line marked with a cursor.
+Now you should be able to set a breakpoint at some address, run the program and see the source code printed out with the currently executing line marked with a cursor.

 Next time we'll be adding the ability to set source-level breakpoints.
 In the meantime, you can get the code for this post [here](https://github.com/TartanLlama/minidbg/tree/tut_source).